 5. Help Relieve a Stuffy Nose

 Did your mum pull out her trusty tub of Vicks VapoRub whenever you had the sniffles as a child?
-Well, apart from its strong menthol fumes ‘tricking’ the mind into thinking that your nose is not clogged, it’s not actually helping.
-In fact, Vicks VapoRub should never be used in children under the age of two as its ingredients have been known to cause seizures and other serious side effects.
-For older children, you can rub a little on their chest before bedtime; breathing in the fumes from a distance does seem to help some children sleep better and may reduce how often they wake up coughing.
+Do note that Vicks VapoRub should never be used in children under the age of two.
+For older children, you can rub a little on their chest before bedtime.
+Breathing in the fumes from a distance does seem to help some children sleep better and may reduce how often they wake up coughing.

 Better still, try sitting in a steamy bathroom or add a couple drops of 100 per cent eucalyptus essential oil into a humidifier at bedtime.
 This can help moisten the airways and ease stuffiness.
 For littler ones who have trouble blowing their noses, mums can help by gently ‘sucking’ it out with a suction bulb you can get at pharmacies.